 Creating a UX design system is complicated, but once established, it delivers effortless team collaboration and additional time for creative work.
-In this article, we will discuss enterprise design systems, their importance, and how using them can add unexpected value to your business.
+In this article, we will discuss what is an enterprise design system, its importance, and how using it can add unexpected value to your business.

 As complex as they seem, we can define enterprise design systems in fairly straightforward terms.

 “An enterprise design system is an organized collection of rules, constraints, and principles meant to streamline design processes.”

 Essentially, they are a platform to organize all the tools that can help businesses build a product.
 It is a repository of all the elements that form part of an application, a website, or any digital product.
 We can think of this as a visualization of a collection of rules or core principles governing the design of an enterprise.